PabloArroyo2002/portfolio/README.md

 - Replicate CO₂ infusion from PET in PEBA for 3D printed shoe sole prototypes.

 ![Hypoxicator Schematic]({{ "/assets/hypoxicator-schematic.jpg" | relative_url }})
+**Compact vPSA** This early schematic shows a vacuum pressure swing absorption hypoxicator.
+A more mature design will forego the efficiency provided by the vacuum, given the importance of minimizing weight for long term comfort.
+Energy efficiency and component weight can be compared by using the energy density of COTS battery packs.

 ![Spikes On Shoe]({{ "/assets/spike-addition.jpg" | relative_url }})
+**Hybrid Running Shoe** Pre-2024 NCAA rules allowed for higher stack heights on the track.
+This weight could be justified for the steeplechase where the extra height reduces the energy cost of jumping barriers and maximum forces on the ground for athletes who are injury prone.
+Early trials showed that unsupported track spike holders would tear out given the high shear forces along the ground.
+Designed and prototyped a tough Kevlar plate to provide stiffness and a surface for attachment of spike holders.
+Rules have since been amended that make this shoe ineligible for competition in track, but there may still be a place for it for injury-prone athletes in cross country.

 ![Illustration of Sensitive Foot Areas]({{ "/assets/shoe-ergonomics.jpg" | relative_url }})
+**Comfort Priorities** Early reflections on shoe shape and identification of areas on the foot that are prone to calluses, bruises or are otherwise sensitive.
+There is a lot of room to improve on making more comfortable and fashionable footware.

 Ask me about these or other ideas you may want to discuss.